kubevirt/project-infra/external-plugins/phased/README.md

 - Selects presubmit jobs that are non-optional, not always-run, and have no path-based conditions (i.e. jobs requiring manual `/test` triggering)
 - Posts a GitHub comment with `/test <job-name>` for each selected job, which Prow then picks up and runs

-The `skip-review` label is restricted to `kubevirt-bot` via Prow label restrictions in `plugins.yaml`, allowing automated PRs to trigger phase 2 without human review labels.
+The `skip-review` label is restricted to `kubevirt-bot` and `kubevirt-commenter-bot` via Prow label restrictions in `plugins.yaml`, allowing automated PRs to trigger phase 2 without human review labels.

 ## Configuration